 Now we’re told to use the principle to help justify one of the following conclusions, a “top down” question stem in appearance, but still a Strengthen-Principle question in function!

-Of course, this isn’t really a novel idea or question type, and our strategy for attacking Strengthen-Principle questions still applies: the correct answer here will simply show that the principle helps to justify the specific conclusion.
-In this case the correct conclusion (answer choice E) tells us that Shayna doesn’t know what Daniel prefers (truth or lie), so she shouldn’t say anything.
+Of course, this isn’t really a novel idea or question type.
+Our strategy for attacking Strengthen-Principle questions still applies!
+The correct answer here will simply show that the principle helps to justify the specific conclusion.
+In this case the correct conclusion (E) tells us that Shayna doesn’t know what Daniel prefers (truth or lie).
+So, she shouldn’t say anything.
 Paired with the initial specifics about telling a lie or telling the truth, and considered via the principle provided, you can see that this conclusion would indeed make sense and is likely the correct choice for Shayna.

 So I’ve come long way to make a small point: the LSAT doesn’t actually change, it only appears to!
-This should affect how you prepare, as you need to be familiar with both the consistencies that you can trust will be present, as well as the ways the test makers attempt to obscure that consistency.
+This should affect how you prepare.
+Familiarize yourself with the consistencies you know will be present and the ways the test attempts to obscure that consistency.
 The test appears elusive, ever-evolving and endlessly varied, but it’s nothing more than the illusion of change.

 Questions?
 Thoughts?
 Let us know in the Comments Section below!